MuttW/TowerDefense/README.md

 # TowerDefense

-Simple Tower Defense clone for Desktop made in Java with LibGDX and Box2D.
+Simple Tower Defense clone for Desktop made in Java, LibGDX and Box2D.